rodneyshupe/Cookbook/Recipes/Entrees/Beef/PressureCookerBraisedShortRibs.rst

 Directions
 ----------

-1. Heat oil in pressure cooker then brown short ribs (cut up) in the oil.
-   Remove ribs, pour off oil and put short ribs back in pressure cooker.
+1. Heat the oil in the pressure cooker, then cut up the short ribs and brown them in the oil.
+Remove the ribs, pour off the oil, and return the short ribs to the pressure cooker.
-2. Add red wine, beef broth, onion, garlic, honey, brown sugar, salt and pepper.
-Bring to high pressure, then reduce heat to low.
+2. Add the red wine, beef broth, onion, garlic, honey, brown sugar, salt, and pepper.
+Bring to high pressure, then reduce the heat to low.
 Cook at high pressure for one hour.
-3. Remove from heat and let pressure come down naturally - do not manually release steam and never open cooker until pressure is released.
+3. Pull off the heat and let the pressure come down naturally.
+Do not manually release the steam, and never open the cooker until the pressure is released.